 The explanation for its name is the bright white lining of the mouth that it displays as a warning to predators and prey alike.

 Cottonmouth snakes forage by ambushing, actively searching for, and hunting their prey.
-These snakes commonly eat dead animals as a source of nourishment.
+They commonly eat dead animals as a source of nourishment.
 Most often, when they encounter a prey, e.g. a rodent, they inject their venom into it, let it go for a while and then hunt it down when it is subdued by the venom

 Their diet varies, although they rely heavily on fish.
 They eat small alligators, toads, birds, snails, and bird eggs.
 They also feed on smaller snakes, including their own species.
 Juvenile cottonmouth snakes have the ability to attract potential prey by moving their tail, luring their prey closer.

 Cottonmouth venom is more dangerous than most other types of snake venom.
 Deaths from cottonmouth occur once in a while.
 Its venom works by destroying blood cells and preventing the victims blood from clotting.
 Not lethal bites sometimes leads to amputations.